We love our dogs, and we love to share our food with them as a special treat. Who can resist those big brown eyes! But

 Final Thoughts – 30 Human Foods Dangerous To Dogs

 If you are unsure about what human food you can feed your dog, always consult your veterinarian first.
-Never feed our dog anything which contains xylitol, and always check the ingredients list first.
+Never feed your dog anything which contains xylitol, and always check the ingredients list first.

 Whilst it may be hard to ignore those puppy dog eyes looking at you, feeding your dog treats can disrupt his diet and often result in weight gain or other more serious issues.

 If your dog is acting strangely or experiencing minor symptoms of weakness, lack of coordination, vomiting, diarrhea, etc., and you think they may have consumed something they shouldn’t have, seek a veterinarian’s attention immediately.
 If you wait too long, your dog might not make it.

 Disclaimer: Information published on this website is intended for reference use only.
 The only clear option for ensuring your dog’s health is to feed commercial-grade dog foods and treats only.
 Feeding human foods of any sort can be dangerous to dogs and carries some degree of risk that is not under this website’s control.